RaeLynnLarson/ChedinLab/Making more plasmid.md

 - Wash twice with 70% ethanol.
 - Dry the pellet and dissolve in 500µl of 10 mM Tris HCl pH 7.5 or TE
 #### Phenol Chloroform extractoin
 - wear full PPE and use fume hood when using phenol!
+Make the sample volume around 200 uL for easy pipetting
 - adjust sample volume to 200 uL and pro K digest if nessisary
 - get yello grease tubes from cabnet.
 Label and add sample to them.
 - add a 1 to 1 dilution of phenol in the hood